1. The first Tutoring Session

 Dress to impress.
-How to dress as a tutor is important.
+How you dress as a tutor is important.
 Do not over and not underdress.
 Wear clean and straightforward clothing and nothing too distracting.
-You should look professional, but don’t forget that you are not working in a corporate environment.
+Look professional, but don’t forget that you are not working in a corporate environment.

 The first tutoring session is always scary for both the student and the tutor, as you don’t know each other yet.
 It is better to be over-prepared but don’t do too much.
 The first lesson should be used to start a relationship with your student.
 Try to make the lesson fun so your student will look forward to the next one.

-Don’t start right away with some exercises.
+Don’t start right away with exercises.
 Talk with your student about what they would like to focus on in the coming lessons, get to know each other, and also have a laugh.
-In the first session, you need to find out the strength and weaknesses of your student so that you can prepare the following lessons.
+In the first session, you need to find out your student’s strengths and weaknesses to prepare the following lessons.

 Ask your students beforehand to bring all their books and sources so you can get an overview of what they should already know and where to pick up.

 Do the exercises together.
-Never let your student do all activities do alone in silence.
+Never let your student do all activities do alone.
 These tasks are better for homework.

 It is vital to building a good relationship with your students.
 Often, this relationship comes quickly, but at other times, it may take a few sessions before the student opens up.
 The success of this relationship reveals the personalities of your student and yourself.
 Talk about yourself and tell your students a bit about your life.
 But be careful.
 There is a fine line between a personal and a professional relationship.
 In a good tutoring session, the tutor should not talk more than 1/3 of the time.

 Knowing your field is also not enough to become a distinguished tutor.
 Your interaction with the student plays a vital role.
 This implies that you build a positive and effective learning environment.
 The most important quality is to find a common language to establish emotional contact.
 Without this, you will not be able to make adjustments to the program if necessary.
 Knowing the student better will help them increase interest in the subject.